Jenn Richler, Ph.D.

 The majority of my work has used faces—a category with which we are all experts—to study holistic processing.
-This behavioral hallmark of perceptual expertise refers to the fact that participants are unable to selectively attend to individual face parts, even when instructed to do so, and even when it is disadvantageous to performance.
+This behavioral hallmark of perceptual expertise refers to the inability to selectively attend to individual face parts, even when instructed to do so, and even when it is disadvantageous to performance.

 I am interested in the mechanism underlying this attentional effect, how it develops from experience, and individual differences.